Neelambaweja/Neelambaweja/README.md

-### Hi there 👋
+### Hi 👋, I'm Neelam baweja
-### A highly motivated Pyton Full Stack Web Developer .
+A highly motivated Pyton Full Stack Web Developer .
 Proficient in developing websites using HTML, CSS, JavaScript, React js, Bootstrap, Python, Django and MySQL.
 Looking forward to working in an organization that can challenge his abilities as a web developer.

 <!--
 **Neelambaweja/Neelambaweja** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.